Oneida Limited: Manufacturing

 Oneida has had a variety of manufacturing facilities and capabilities throughout its existence.
-In addition to tableware, the company started out by manufacturing silk, traps, and chains.
-It gradually ceased these enterprises as they became less profitable for the company.
+In addition to tableware, the company began by manufacturing silk, traps, and chains.
+It phased out these enterprises as they became less profitable.
 In 1916, Oneida opened its first international factory in Niagara Falls, Ontario.

 During World War II, Oneida purchased a factory in Canastota, New York, to manufacture army trucks, aircraft survival kits, and jet engine parts.

-Throughout the 1960s and 70s, Oneida's workforce grew from 2,000 to 3,000 workers, and it transitioned into manufacturing stainless steel flatware.
-Starting in 1977, and continuing throughout the 80s and 90s, Oneida acquired orthogonal manufacturing companies making such things as wire, flatware, and china.
-To compete with international manufacturing, Oneida implemented high-volume manufacturing lines in its factories.
-It also opened new factories throughout the world: a dinnerware factory in Juarez, Mexico; flatware factory in Toluca, Mexico; holloware factory in Shanghai, China; holloware factory in Vercelli, Italy.
-In 2004, it closed those factories.
+Throughout the '60s and '70s, Oneida's workforce grew from 2,000 to 3,000, and it transitioned into manufacturing stainless steel flatware.
+Starting in 1977, and continuing throughout the '80s and '90s, Oneida acquired orthogonal manufacturing companies manufacturing such items as wire, flatware, and china.
+To compete with international manufacturing, Oneida implemented high-volume manufacturing lines.
+It also opened new factories throughout the world: a dinnerware factory in Juarez, Mexico; flatware factory in Toluca, Mexico; a holloware factory in Shanghai, China; and a holloware factory in Vercelli, Italy.
+It closed those factories in 2004.
+The factory in upstate New York was sold to Liberty Tabletop, sole manufacturer of U.S.-made flatware.

 Since its acquisition by Monomoy Capital Partners, Oneida has manufactured its products across North America, South America, Asia, and Europe by means of 50 manufacturing contracts.